lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

-    Create a folder, call it *my-first-input*, and then create a blank text file in it, called *input.lammps*.
-Copy the following lines in *my-first-input/input.lammps*, where a line starting with a brace (#) is a comment that is ignored by LAMMPS:
+    Create a folder, call it *my-first-input/*, and then create a blank text file in it called *input.lammps*.
+Copy the following lines in *input.lammps*, where a line starting with a brace (#) is a comment that is ignored by LAMMPS:

 .. code-block:: lammps